Enjoy Real Time Strategy Gaming with Esport

-- Pinnacle - so far they have offered odds on Dota 2, Starcraft 2, League of Leggends, Heroes of Newerth, Counter-Strike, Worlds of Tanks etc. Pinnacle usually offers the most attractive odds compared to the other bookmakers.
+- PS3838 - so far they have offered odds on Dota 2, Starcraft 2, League of Leggends, Heroes of Newerth, Counter-Strike, Worlds of Tanks etc. PS3838 usually offers the most attractive odds compared to the other bookmakers.
 They also have a wide range of markets: 1x2; hdp ; O/U ; parlay; moneyline per match/first period.

 - Maxbet – up until now they’ve had odds on: Counter-Strike: Global Offence, Dota 2, Hearthstone, League of Legends.
 And the available markets are: FT. hdp , FT.
 O/U, FT.
 O/E (full time odd/even), moneyline, mixparlay.